ecorpnu/NFTPL/README.md

 # NFTP

-Back-End Solidity & Front-end to allow users to create their own Patent License online embedded in a NFT Front-End is forked from ArtistsLiberationFront
+Back-End Solidity & Front-End to allow users to create their own Patent License online embedded in a NFT Front-End is forked from ArtistsLiberationFront (https://github.com/artists-liberation-front/alf)